Randomizing hypergraphs preserving degree correlation and local clustering: Reference models for hypergraphs --- hyper -series

 This problem is similar to the one for dyadic networks; it is difficult to construct dyadic networks that exactly preserve higher-order structures than the pairwise joint degree distribution of the node \cite{mahadevan, orsini, gjoka_2_5_k}.
 To mitigate this problem, the algorithm of the $dK$-series for dyadic networks uses the so-called targeting-rewiring process with the aim of preserving the pairwise joint degree distribution and the triadic relationships, i.e., the degree-dependent clustering coefficient of the node.
-In the targeting-rewiring process, one first constructs a dyadic network that preserves the pairwise joint degree distribution of the input dyadic network.
-Then, one repeatedly rewires edges in the generated network such that the final network exactly preserves the pairwise joint degree distribution and approximately preserves the degree-dependent clustering coefficient of the input network.
+In the targeting-rewiring process, one repeatedly rewires edges in the generated network such that the final network exactly preserves the pairwise joint degree distribution and approximately preserves the degree-dependent clustering coefficient of the input network.

 We extend the targeting-rewiring process for $dK$-series to the case of bipartite graphs to realize the algorithm of hyper $dK$-series with $d_v \in \{2, 2.5\}$.
-Specifically, the hyper $dK$-series with $d_v = 2$ starts by generating a bipartite graph using the hyper $dK$-series with $d'_v = 1$ and the given $d_e \in \{0, 1\}$.
+We show the composition of the hyper $dK$-series with $d_v \in \{2, 2.5\}$, which involves the targeting-rewiring process, in Fig. \ref{workflow_hyper_dk_series_d_v_2_2_5}.
+Specifically, the hyper $dK$-series with $d_v = 2$ starts by generating a bipartite graph using the hyper $dK$-series with $d'_v = 1$ and the given $d_e \in \{0, 1\}$ (see Fig. \ref{workflow_hyper_dk_series_d_v_2_2_5}(a) and \ref{workflow_hyper_dk_series_d_v_2_2_5}(b)).
 The generated network preserves the degree of each node and either the average size of hyperedges or the size of each hyperedge depending on whether $d_e = 0$ or $d_e = 1$, respectively.
-Then, we repeatedly rewire edges while exactly preserving the degree of each node as follows.
-We first select a pair of edges $(v_i, e_j)$ and $(v_{i'}, e_{j'})$ such that $i \neq i'$ and $j \neq j'$ uniformly at random (see Fig. \ref{rewiring}(a)).
-Then, we replace $(v_i, e_j)$ and $(v_{i'}, e_{j'})$ by $(v_i, e_{j'})$ and $(v_{i'}, e_j)$ if and only if a distance between the original and present pairwise joint degree distribution, denoted by $D_{2}$, decreases if we rewire the edges.
-Using the normalized $L^1$ distance, we define $D_{2}$ by
+Then, we run the targeting-rewiring process for $d_v = 2$, which amounts to repeatedly rewiring edges such that the randomized hypergraph approximately restores the joint degree distribution of the original hypergraph while exactly preserving the degree of each node.